-How to Increase DNF Speed on Rocky Linux EL9 or EL8
+How to Increase DNF Speed on Rocky Linux 9/8

 Accessing the Configuration File

-To begin configuring the DNF package manager for enhanced performance, access the main configuration file.
+Access the main configuration file to begin configuring the DNF package manager for enhanced performance.
 This file contains settings that dictate how DNF operates.
 Use the command line to open this file with a text editor.

 Here, nano is used for its simplicity, but any text editor will suffice.
 Enter the following command in your terminal: